 The Mercedes-Benz E-Class is one of the few vehicles that covers all of the most commonly available engine types.
-It's powered by gas, by a combination of gas and electricity, and by diesel, with the latter two drivetrain options delivering the top estimated fuel economy.
+Available powertrains span pure gas, a gas-electric hybrid, and a very efficient diesel.

-The E350 sedan rates up to 21 mpg city, 31 highway.
-Stepping through the all-wheel-drive versions of the four-door and wagon, and the two-door coupe brought mileage down to 20/28 mpg, a bit lower for some of the other body styles.
+As for the other gas engines, the E350 sedan rates up to 21 mpg city, 31 mpg highway.
+Stepping through the all-wheel-drive versions of the four-door and wagon, and the two-door coupe, brings mileage down to 20/28 mpg, a bit lower for some of the other body styles.

-The high-performance E63 AMG models were rated as low as 15 mpg city, 23 mpg highway--or 15/21 for the new E63 AMG Wagon.
+The high-performance E63 AMG models are rated as low as 15 mpg city, 23 mpg highway--or 15/21 for the new E63 AMG Wagon.